schlusenbaum/roborock-q10/README.md

 The integration builds on the vacuum entity provided by Home Assistant's official Roborock integration.

 It adds Q10-specific functionality without replacing or duplicating the existing Roborock integration.

+Map orientation is configurable per installation because the correct orientation may differ between Q10 variants or individual installations.

+The integration currently provides independent controls for rotation, horizontal mirroring, and vertical mirroring.
+These settings are applied directly to the generated map image.